This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Klondike bars are a very dangerous thing.
 Whatever gene you have to be born with to control yourself around them is one that I do not have.
 I thought that the store-bought ones were tempting enough until I made homemade red velvet Klondike bars.
 Now I know what true temptation is.

 I’m not a baker or chocolatier or anything like the experts that make chocolate treats.
 I was lucky to get the chocolate on these bars in an even remotely even manner.
 But these homemade red velvet Klondike bars came out tasting fantastic, so I couldn’t care less if some had a bit more chocolate than others.

 One of the biggest keys to these bars is the coconut oil.
 It doesn’t take a lot of the oil, but it’s very important to the texture and sheen of the chocolate.

 You can, of course, substitute any ice cream flavor you like.
 Red velvet ice cream was only available here for a limited time, so I had to grab it while I could.
 For a simpler but just as crazy good treat, try my homemade mini ice cream sandwiches.
-If you love red velvet as much as Anita does, my red velvet ice cream cone cupcakes are delicious too!
+If you love red velvet as much as my wife does, my red velvet ice cream cone cupcakes are delicious too!

 Also try my frozen yogurt dots.